aycanirican/kitsilano/README.md

 ### Run In in NixOS
 ~~~
+# Run ghc interpreter
+$(nix-build -A haskell.run) --interactive

-# Invoke Emacs with No GUI argument
+# Run Emacs with arguments you like:
 $(nix-build -A emacs.run) -nw

-# Invoke ihaskell jupyter notebook
+# Run ihaskell jupyter notebook which listens on 8888
 $(nix-build -A ihaskell.run)
 ~~~

-### Run in a container
+### Execute in docker container
 ~~~
+# GHCi with most popular packages included
+$(nix-build -A haskell.runContainer) --interactive

+#ihaskell
+$(nix-build -A ihaskell.runContainer)

 # emacs
 $(nix-build -A emacs.run --argstr withContainer true)

-#ihaskell
-$(nix-build -A ihaskell.run --argstr withContainer true)
 ~~~

 ### Run prebuilt container image (skip loading generated image)